JellyTitan/Sofle-Pico/docs/current-status.md

 - [ ] Update PCB & Cases before submitting PR

 ### QMK Outstanding tasks
-- [ ] Move the Animations into a separate file.
-(Out of keymap files)
+- [ ] Make it 'DRY'.
+Move qmk_logo and sofle_pico_logo into a separate file. kb16 has a good example.
+(Not sure if this is best practice in QMK - it's not addressed in the docs).
 - [ ] Refactor the LH Jellytitan layout, it could be using the space better.

 ### VIA Outstanding tasks